rzavalet/resume/README.md

 ### License

-Format is MIT but all the data is owned by Sourabh Bajaj.
+Format is MIT but all the data is owned by Ricardo Zavaleta.

+The original repo was created by [@sb2nov](https://github.com/sb2nov/) and can be found [here](https://github.com/sb2nov/resume).